andycroll/andycroll.com/_posts/2019/2019-11-03-github-actions-ci-for-rails-with-postgresql.md

 ---

-Writing tests alongside writing software is strongly recommended.
-It helps you protect against bugs, reduce the fear of scary deploys and, can even help you write better software.
+Writing tests alongside your software is strongly recommended.
+It helps you protect against bugs, reduces the fear of scary deploys, and can even help you develop better software.

 The Ruby and Rails community have always had a strong focus on testing.
 Typically that means having some sort of “continuous integration” system constantly running your test suite.

-There’s a bunch of good choices, but recently GitHub launched [Actions](https://github.com/features/actions) (in beta), which lets you run arbitrary workflows, including tests, after certain things happen to your git repository.
+There’s a bunch of good choices, but recently GitHub launched [Actions](https://github.com/features/actions) (in beta), which lets you run arbitrary workflows, including tests, after certain things happen within your git repository.

-It does need a little extra configuration to run your tests using PostgreSQL (my SQL database of choice), if you use `structure.sql` database dumps [you’ll need a slightly different configuration](/ruby/github-actions-ci-for-rails-with-postgresql-11-and-structure-sql).

 ## Instead of...

-...using a separate CI service.
+...using a separate CI service,

 ## Use...

-...Github Actions to run your Rails tests.
+...GitHub Actions to run your Rails tests.

 ### `.github/workflows/tests.yml`